 An As Constructed Survey shall be undertaken by measuring the location and shape of the bearing pedestal / plinth.

-Height of the pedestal / plinth corners should be measured with a calibrated level and staff.
+Height of the pedestal / plinth corners should be measured with a calibrated level and staff or alternative surveying equipment and methodologies that can meet the accuracy requirements.

 11.12.6 Girders / deck units